airbnb/streamalert/docs/source/app-configuration.rst

 Your configuration files (``conf/clusters/<cluster>.json`` and ``conf/sources.json``) have now been updated and are ready to be deployed.

-3. Deploy the new App and the Rule Processor
+3. Deploy the new App and the Classifier
 ````````````````````````````````````````````

-The recommended process is to deploy both the `apps` function and the `rule` processor function with:
+The recommended process is to deploy both the `apps` function and the `classifier` processor function with:

 .. code-block:: bash

-  $ python manage.py deploy --function rule apps
+  $ python manage.py deploy --function classifier apps

 Authorizing the Slack App
 -------------------------